Equitable Property Distribution In Divorce

 The divorcing spouses often dispute the respective values of the marital properties, particularly their home.
-In these situations, the parties and their lawyers often have to agree to hire (or seek the court appointment) of a property appraiser.
+In these situations, the parties and their attorneys often have to agree to hire (or seek the court appointment) of a property appraiser.

 Speaking of houses, they present a notable exception to the general rule regarding the identification of marital assets.
 When a spouse purchases a home prior to the marriage, the other spouse can still acquire an interest in that home in if the spouse owning it subsequently puts the other spouse on the title to the home, subjecting it to becoming part of the 50-50 equitable distribution process.

 Increase in Value of Property After the Marriage

 The spouse that is not the home owner is also entitled to 50% of the passive appreciation of the home's value since the date of the marriage.
 While this will probably not yield a high payout, it is still worth noting because many clients and their family law attorneys overlook this provision of the law.

 Similarly, the increases in the value of many other assets (such as 401K's, stocks, pensions, etc.) acquired prior to the marriage do not escape equitable distribution.
 Spouses and their attorneys must establish how much each account was worth on the date of the marriage, and how much it was worth on the date of separation or filing (and some times on the day of the trial).
 The non-account holding spouse can rightfully demand a 50% property distribution of the increase in the account's value between those two dates.

-Limitations on Sale of Assets Prior to Divorce
+Limitations on Sale of Assets Prior to the Divorce

 Finally, spouses cannot “sell off” assets either immediately before the filing, or during the divorce proceedings.
 For example, if a spouse's mandatory financial disclosure reveals that he or she drained the parties' joint bank account shortly before filing the divorce or leaving the home, you can safely assume that a judge will award half of the dissipated amount to the other spouse.